lennertvanh/Thesis_Sofia_Lennert/README.md

 pip install -r requirements.txt
 ```

-Now, you're all set to locally run the app.
+Now, you're all set to locally run the notebooks (given you have access to the data).

 ## Repository